anderson-aristotle/react-components-prop/README.md

 Since we're going to be rendering many actors and they will all share common properties, it would be a great time to make another component!

 On your own, create an `Actor` component that will receive an actor's `name` as a prop.
-It should render a `li` for that prop.
+It should render an `li` for that prop.

 Once that's defined, you will have to figure out how to render an `Actor` component inside of your `Movie` component for every element of that `actors` array.
 Make sure they are all contained within the same `ul`!